 If you are using getObject or getOracleObject methods, then remember to cast the output, as necessary.

-Once you have a locator, you can access the BFILE data via the API in oracle.sql.BFILE.
-These APIs are similar to the read methods of the java.sql.BLOB interface.
+Once you have a locator, you can access the BFILE data through the APIs present in the oracle.jdbc.OracleBfile class.
+These APIs are similar to the read methods of the oracle.jdbc.OracleBfile interface.